speakeasy-api/speakeasy-typescript-sdk/README.md

 `prettier` is used with `husky` and `lint-staged` to lint on commit, which should be installed automatically by `npm`.

 Use `yarn test` to run the test suite.

+Can also use `yarn test-with-debugger` to run the builtin node debugger by placing a `debugger;` anywhere in the code base.